 No. 3 – Nam Van Lake

 Some of the most enjoyable annual festivities in Macau takes place right here on Nam Van Lake.
-As well as being a favorite place for local runners, it is also one of the region’s largest tourist attractions; surrounded by a multitude of top hotels, shops and famous landmarks such as the Macau Tower and the Ponte Governador Nobre de Carvalho Bridge.
+As well as being a favorite place for local runners, it is also one of the region’s largest tourist attractions.
+It’s surrounded by a multitude of top hotels, shops and famous landmarks such as the Macau Tower and the Ponte Governador Nobre de Carvalho Bridge.

 What many fail to realize is that this artificially-built lake is also the place of an infamous suicide that tragically took place here many moons ago.